 It takes some time and searching to find the right influencers and create a target list of who to reach out to, but it’s worth the effort and can deliver big returns.

 Durk Price is the CEO and Founder of eAccountable a digital performance agency specializing in retail representation and providing outsourced program management services (OPM) for numerous Internet Retailer Top 500 merchants.
-Connect with Durk Price on Google+ or LinkedIn and eAccountable on Facebook.
+Connect with Durk Price on LinkedIn and eAccountable on Facebook.